Jump to Way of St. Francis Stages

 Elevation Profile, Terni to Greccio, Day SeventeenElevation Profile, Way of St. Francis, Terni to Greccio, Day Seventeen

-Both routes described above are about the same total length, not enough to be a significant difference at a bit more than than one-half kilometer.
+Both routes described above are about the same total length, not enough to be a significant difference at a bit more than one-half kilometer.
 The orange variation from Terni is the longer of the two.

 The total elevation gain of the orange route from Terni, is about 136 meters (446 feet) more than the blue route from Piediluco.
 Not that big a deal.
-From Terni, not only is the longer more significant climb of the day less high, it is over a longer distance of two more kilometers.
+From Terni, not only is the longer, more significant climb of the day less high, it is over a longer distance of two more kilometers.
 Therefore, it shouldn't feel as steep as the blue route.

 Regardless, there is no doubt that either route you choose will be a route that is significantly duro!
 Maybe choose to do both in a loop??
 I wish that is what we had done!